Sral7/Indeed-Language-Filter/README.md

 - Enable developer mode.
 - Click on the "Load unpacked" button.
 - Select the directory where you cloned the repository.

+To use the extension, follow these steps:

+- Navigate to an indeed job search page on chrome
+- Click on the extension icon
+- Select the languages you speak
+- Click the filter button and have undesirable jobs filtered out